smart-classic/SMARTFramework-ios/README.md

 - #### Objective-C ####
 The SMART Framework is an Objective-C framework using **ARC** ([Automatic Reference Counting][arc]), requiring **iOS 5.0 or greater**.
 It also uses some of the new Objective-C language features which means you must use **Xcode 4.4** or later.
 You can use it as a static library (or directly import the code files into your App project) as documented below.
-The framework utilizes a fork of [MPOAuth], an OAuth framework by Karl Adam (matrixPointer), and an Objective-C wrapper around [Redland], an RDF library, originally created by Rene Puls.
+The framework utilizes a fork of [MPOAuth], an OAuth framework by Karl Adam (matrixPointer), and an Objective-C wrapper around [Redland], an RDF library, originally created by Rene Puls and now maintaned by Pascal Pfiffner.

 - #### SMART Container ####
 You need a [SMART container] running version 0.6 or above